Save the Date!

 When we kicked off the 2018 Race Against Gun Violence, we wanted to make it possible for everyone to take part.
 Here’s what we accomplished together:

 - 1550 registered runners and walkers — a 220% increase from last year!
 Your participation helps build a platform to bring people together and support organizations striving to stop gun violence.

 - Over $62,500 donations raised — a more than 500% increase!!
 All donations go directly to participating non-profits who work every day to build a better, safer Chicago where all can thrive.
-And, there is still time to participate!
-You can continue your fundraising efforts or donate directly to one of our partner organizations by clicking HERE through June 30th.

 - 42 participating non-profits — a 200% increase!
 Our Community Partners and Affiliates serve a variety of communities and employ a range of strategies.
 But all share the common goal of ending gun violence.